james-work-account/get-prs/README.md

 Get a list of open Pull Requests for a list of repositories by a particular user/org.

+Currently looks best in Firefox, as it takes advantage of [CSS Masonry layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Masonry_layout) (I wanted an excuse to experiment with Masonry).

 ## Requirements

 1. NPM